channieduffman/encli/README.md

         -d              decrypt mode
         -e              encrypt mode
         -o=<output>     the output file path (can only be used with a singular input)

+While picocli handles argument parsing, invoking the app in this way is achieved locally with a little script magic.
+For instance, `/usr/local/bin`:

+    #!/bin/bash
+    java -jar /path/to/executable/app.jar --env=/path/to/config/.env "$@"

 ---